 TUV: This is a radiative transfer model that develops clear-sky photolysis rate inputs for all CAMx photochemical mechanisms.
 TUV is developed and distributed by NCAR (2011).
-The program specifies default intervals for 5 surface UV albedos, 3 terrain heights, 11 altitudes above ground, and 10 solar zenith angles.
-Five total atmospheric ozone column intervals are defined from the O3MAP program.
+The program specifies default intervals for 5 surface UV albedos, 3 terrain heights, 11 altitudes above ground, 10 solar zenith angles, and 5 atmospheric ozone column intervals (from O3MAP).
 See the sample job in the archive for usage.

-2.5.4 Air Quality
+2.5.4 Initial and Boundary Conditions